 And it's got hydrating organic coconut, guess they don't know that coconut in soap is no longer hydrating but will dry out the skin.

-They're so plain!
+My thoughts too Dixie!
+I was expecting them to be 'blow your socks off' gorgeous!They're so plain!
 I've seen a few bars where the artistry was so gorgeous that I might be willing to pay that. for $12 I want some SWIRLS!

 I admit, as a tourist in Alaska I paid close to that for some made with spruce tip tea.
 But like other's said, that's as a tourist for a sort of "novelty" item.

 The $26 soap calls coconut oil "hydrating organic coconut oil."
 I thought coconut oil was cleansing/stripping.

 A lot of people.
 Essential Oils are not cheap and Fennel Oil is pretty expensive...wholesale organic is around $25 USD for just 2 oz.Who's going to pay this much for a bar of soap??